ElazarK/content-docs/scripts/AquatoneDiscover.md

-Use the Aquatone Discover script to find the targets nameservers and shuffle DNS lookups between them.
+Finds the targets nameservers and shuffle DNS lookups between them.
 If a lookup fails on the target domains nameservers, Aquatone Discover will use the Google public DNS servers to maximize discovery.
 ## Script Data
 ---